nzlosh/random/plugins/plugins_readme.md

 The first step is to choose a name to identify the plugin.
 In the following example the plugin `myPluginfoo` inherits from `Plugin::Plugin` and is identified using the name `foo`.
+In the case of plugin name collision, first loaded wins.

 `class myPluginfoo < Plugin::Plugin
     def initialize(kwargs={})